Leading Wasp Exterminator In Reno

 Wasps gravitate toward flowers, gardens, trees, and shrubbery in their search for plant nectar.
 Unfortunately, they are stinging insects, and their stings are unsanitary and dangerous.
-Reno Pest Control Pros offers wasp extermination services for times when wasp colonies get out of control.
+Reno Pest Control Pros offers wasp nest removal and extermination services for times when wasp colonies get out of control.

 Wasps often build troublesome nests and hives in backyards and rafters.
 They may enter your home or business through attics, open windows, garages, or doors.
 Like bees and other stinging insects, wasps can chew through plasterboard, wood, and various other materials, especially when agitated.
 Agitated wasps who become trapped inside your home or business can cause extensive damage that can be costly to repair, necessitating prompt wasp extermination.